rudymatela/conjure/README.md

 	factorial 3  =  6
 	factorial 4  =  24

+Next, declare a list of primitives that seem like interesting pieces in the final fully-defined implementation.
+For example,
-Here is a list of primitives:
+here is a list of primitives including addition, multiplication, subtraction and their neutral elements:

 	primitives :: [Prim]
 	primitives  =  [ pr (0::Int)